AlfrescoArchive/alfresco-infrastructure-deployment/README.md

 # Alfresco Infrastructure

-The Alfresco Infrastructure chart aims at bringing in components that will commonly be used by the majority of applications within the Digital Business Platforms.
+The Alfresco Infrastructure chart aims at bringing in components that will commonly be used by the majority of applications within the Alfresco Digital Business Platform.

 ## Introduction